shawwwn/Super-Duper-Hyper-Ultra-Power-Saving-NAS/README.md

 # Super Duper Hyper Ultra Power Saving NAS Driver Module

 This is the driver module for my super power-saving NAS.\
-Essentially, the driver monitors access to a given mountpoint(directory), and power-ups the underlying harddrive upon access.\
+Essentially, the driver monitors access to a given mountpoint(directory), and powers up the underlying harddrive upon access.\
 If that harddrive has been idle for too long, it will be unmounted and powerdown in order to save power.

 Developed on Kernel 4.9+ for **ARM64**, should also work on **ARM**.\